Drinking and Mental Health: Psychological Effects of Alcohol Abuse

 When alcoholics enter treatment and establish long-term abstinence, they may regain some of the mental functions damaged by brain shrinkage.
 However, people affected by hepatic encephalopathy will not improve unless they undergo blood-purifying procedures or a liver transplant.

-Psychological Effects of Alcohol
+Dealing With Psychological Effects of Alcohol

 Even when consumed socially, alcohol can have a significant effect on normal mental function.
 In a person suffering from alcohol use disorder, the long-term brain changes triggered by heavy drinking can lead to profound alterations in emotional/psychological health.
 For this reason, AUD is classified as a diagnosable mental health disorder.
 The presence of this disorder can increase the risks for other psychiatric illnesses, including major depression, bipolar I disorder, panic disorder and PTSD.
 Also, people suffering from these illnesses have increased chances of becoming alcohol abusers or alcoholics.
 It’s not easy to treat co-occurring symptoms of alcohol problems and mental illness.
 Still, effective treatment can lead to the restoration of emotional well-being.